Subcubic Coin Tossing in Asynchrony without PKI: Introduction

 \section{Introduction}

 In byzantine agreement (BA) \cite{psl80, lsp82}, there is a network of $n$ parties with inputs who want to agree on an output.
-If they all have the same input, then they must agree on this input.
+If the parties have a common input, then they must agree on it.
 The challenge is that an adversary corrupts up to $t$ of the $n$ parties, rendering them byzantine, and the byzantine parties arbitrarily deviate from the BA protocol that the parties run.

-BA is particularly difficult in asynchronous networks, where the adversary can delay any message as much as it wants.
+BA is particularly challenging in asynchronous networks, where the adversary can delay any message as much as it wants.
 By the FLP theorem \cite{flp85}, deterministic BA is impossible in an asynchronous network even if just a single party can crash.
 To circumvent this impossibility result, asynchronous BA protocols use randomization.
-The foremost randomization technique, invented by Ben-Or \cite{benor83}, is to use a \emph{common coin}.
-A common coin is a protocol that allows the parties to agree on a random value which is hard for the adversary to predict in advance.
+The foremost randomization technique, pioneered by Ben-Or \cite{benor83} and Rabin \cite{rab83}, is to use a \emph{common coin}.
+A common coin protocol allows the parties to agree on a random value which the adversary cannot predict in advance.
 We define common coins as follows:

-\begin{definition}[Common Coin] A common coin $\C$ is a protocol which a set of parties run without inputs to obtain outputs in an output domain $D$.
-A $\delta$-fair common coin $\C$ achieves the following: \begin{itemize} \item \textbf{liveness:} If the honest (never-corrupted) parties all run a common instance of $\C$, then they all obtain outputs in $D$ from the instance. \item \textbf{$\bm\delta$-fairness:} For every $\C$ instance, it holds with probability at least $\delta$ that the honest parties' outputs from the instance all equal some common uniformly random $v \in D$ which is freshly sampled for the instance, and the adversary knows nothing about $v$ before at least one honest party becomes active (makes a random choice or sends a message) in the instance. \end{itemize} \end{definition} Note that our definition is property-based and somewhat informal.
-This is for readability reasons.
-One can formalize the definition with an ideal common coin functionality, like \cite{cfgpz23} does.
+\begin{definition}[Common Coin] A common coin $\C$ is a protocol which a set of parties without inputs run to get outputs in an output domain $D$.
+If $\C$ is $\delta$-fair, then it achieves the following: \begin{itemize} \item \textbf{liveness:} If the honest (never-corrupted) parties all run a common instance of $\C$, then they all obtain outputs in $D$ from the instance. \item \textbf{$\bm\delta$-fairness:} Each $\C$ instance is associated with two independent random variables sampled freshly for the instance: a uniformly random $v \in D$ and a bit $g$ such that $\Pr[g = 1] = \delta$.
+If $g = 1$, then the honest parties can only output $v$ from the instance, and the adversary does not know anything about $(v,g)$ until some honest party becomes active in the instance. \end{itemize} \end{definition} Note that one can further formalize this definition with an ideal common coin functionality, like \cite{cfgpz23} does.
+In some works (e.g.\ \cite{cfgpz23}), a common coin as we have defined is called \emph{oblivious} because the honest parties do not know if they have agreed on a random value or not.